 And where do Gen Xers fit in all this?
 They sit squarely in the center along all these dimensions; the perfect middle child tucked into the interior of the American range of opinion and demographics.
 Gen Xers also carry some social advantages over their younger peers for making it the Oval Office.
 More of them self-describe their generation as hard-working, self-reliant, and responsible than Millennials do, and are less likely to see themselves as self-absorbed, wasteful, greedy, and cynical.
 In this way, they act as a social bridge halfway between their older and younger counterparts.

-Gen X is the perfect middle child tucked into the interior of the American range of opinion and demographics.
 Then there’s the matter of population numbers.
 Although Millennials are already the largest generation and outnumber Boomers, who reached their voting peak in 2004, the older generation will continue to outnumber Gen Xers until after 2028, right around the time the Millennials begin producing fresh-face aspirants for the office.
 But despite the fact that Millennials already outnumber them, Xers still vote at much higher rates than their younger counterparts—61% to a mere 46% in 2012.

 Thus, one can make a case for each generation.
 If elected, Gen-X’s generation of politicians could succeed as unifiers of the two generations that bracket it.
 However, voters may instead skip them, as they did the Silents, lurching between the Boomer and Millennial visions of the country.